elgalu/docker-selenium/docs/make.md

 Make sure to [setup](#setup) first.

 ### Run
-Run spceifying how many nodes you need to run your tests, hopefully in parallel.
+Run specifying how many nodes you need to run your tests.

-    make chrome=5 firefox=4
+    make chrome=2 firefox=2

+The idea of having *N* Chrome nodes and *N* Firefox nodes is to be able to run tests in parallel.
+Note *N* is `2` in this arbitrary example.

 ### VNC
 This will open the VNC viewer.